log0div0/testo/docs/reference/Machines.md

 > Unavailable for Hyper-V.

 Virtual machines are always created with exactly one video device.
 By default, the model for this devies is picked based on the current hypervisor capabilities.
 In the most cases, the `vmvga` model is picked.
-If, foir some reason, you want to choose some other model, you can specify it explicitly.
+If, for some reason, you want to choose some other model, you can specify it explicitly.

-To do so you sohuld use the `video` attribute instance of the virtual machine configuration.
+To do so you should use the `video` attribute instance of the virtual machine configuration.
 The attribute's instance must have a name.

 > At the moment it is possible to use only one instance of the `video` attribute.